alexey-petrusevich/CS_4550_Final_Project/README.md

 Types of users: - host (party organizer and/or DJ) - attendees (non-host party guests)

+#### Hosts

-#### Hosts Bob is throwing a party and will be acting as the DJ.
-He
-#### wants to make sure everyone gets to hear songs that they like so
-#### they have a fun time.
+Bob is throwing a party and will be acting as the DJ.
+He wants to make sure everyone gets to hear songs that they like so they have a fun time.

-- Bob creates an account with a username and a password - When the
+- Bob creates an account with a username and a password
-- party starts, Bob creates a new "party room" with a room name - He
+    - Bob creates a new "party room" with a room name
-- authenticates the app with Spotify and then selects which one of his
-- Spotify playlists he would like to play to start the event When the
+    - He authenticates the app with Spotify and then selects which one of his Spotify playlists he would like to play to start the event
-- party starts, the playlist starts playing from the beginning Bob
+- When the party starts, the playlist starts playing from the beginning
-- wants input on the next set of songs to be played, so he selects 5
-- songs from the list to be voted on - He starts the voting round,
+    - Bob wants input on the next set of songs to be played, so he selects 5 songs from the list to be voted on
-- which will last for 1 minute - After the round of voting, the top 3
+    - He starts the voting round, which will last for 1 minute
-- of the 5 songs will automatically be added to the queue - After
+    - After the round of voting, the top 3 of the 5 songs will automatically be added to the queue
-- those songs are played, if there are no other rounds of voting, the
-- playlist continues playing from where it left off before the voting
+    - After those songs are played, if there are no other rounds of voting, the playlist continues playing from where it left off before the voting
-- Later, an attendee sends in a song request - Bob likes the song at
+- Later, an attendee sends in a song request
-- knows, from previous events, that it will be a crowd favorite, so he
+    - Bob likes the song and knows, from previous events, that it will be a crowd favorite, so he adds the song directly to the queue
-- adds the song directly to the queue A second attendee sends in a
+- A second attendee sends in a different song request
-- different song request - Bob doesn't know this song and wants to get
-- guest input, so he adds it to the next round of voting During a song
+    - Bob doesn't know this song and wants to get guest input, so he adds it to the next round of voting
-- later in the evening, Bob notices that it has several down-votes
+- During a song later in the evening, Bob notices that it has several down-votes from attendees
-- from attendees - Bob choose to skip to the next song The event ends
+    - Bob chooses to skip to the next song
-- and Bob can see a summary of the songs that were played, their
-- artists, how long they were played for, and their total up/down
+- The event ends and Bob can see a summary of the songs that were played, their artists, how long they were played for, and their total up/down votes
-- votes

 #### Attendees

 Alice is attending an event hosted by Bob.

-- Alice creates an account with a username and a password - She is
+- Alice creates an account with a username and a password
-- given a room name by Bob, which she uses to join the party room When
+- She is given a room name by Bob, which she uses to join the party room
-- the party states, Alice loves the first song that is being played,
-- so she up-votes the song to give the DJ feedback Later, Bob tells
+- When the party states, Alice loves the first song that is being played, so she up-votes the song to give the DJ feedback
-- everyone he is going to open a round of voting for the next few
+- Later, Bob tells everyone he is going to open a round of voting for the next few songs
-- songs - Alice up-votes 3 of the 5 songs that she likes, down-votes
-- one of the songs that she does not want to hear, and has no
+    - Alice up-votes 3 of the 5 songs that she likes, down-votes one of the songs that she does not want to hear, and has no preference on the 5th song
-- preference on the 5th song Alice then wants to dance to her all time
+- Alice then wants to dance to her all time favorite song
-- favorite song, so she sends in a song request to Bob with the song
+    - She sends in a song request to Bob with the song title and artist
-- title and artist After the party, Alice views her profile - she sees
+- After the party, Alice views her profile
-- the event she just attended as well as her other past events - she
+    - she sees the event she just attended as well as her other past events
-- clicks on an event and sees the list of all songs that were played
-- (title and artist) as well as the voting result for each song - back
+    - she clicks on an event and sees the list of all songs that were played (title and artist) as well as the voting result for each song
-- on her main profile page, she sees the top genres and artists that
+    - back on her main profile page, she sees the top genres and artists that she has been up-voting across her different parties
-- she has been up-voting across her different parties Alice then wants
+- Alice then wants to start her own party
-- to start her own party - She enters a room name and shares it with
+    - She enters a room name and shares it with her guests
-- her guests - She authenticates the app with her Spotify account and
+    - She authenticates the app with her Spotify account and selects a playlist
-- selects a playlist - *User story continues in the 'Hosts' story*
+    - *User story continues in the 'Hosts' story*